threefoldfoundation/www_threefold_io/content/home/index.md

 ### **Decentralized Autonomous Cloud**

-ThreeFold is the world's first system enabling anyone to become a cloud provider,<br>empowering people and organizations to buy and sell cloud resources autonomously and securely.
+ThreeFold is the world's first system enabling anyone to become a cloud and Internet service provider,<br>empowering people and organizations to buy and sell cloud resources autonomously and securely.

 <br>
 <br>